 But despite Rhizikh’s belief that blood wouldn’t be spilt, he was sceptical: blood would be spilt.
 War always resulted in bloodshed, and always would.

 The airship was a marvel of ancient history.
 He knew, given the current technology in air-transport, that the element of surprise would be on their side.
 No one would stop to think, hopefully, beyond their novelty, seeing the ancient airships float silently in the skies above their fair cities.
-No one would imagine, so it was thought, and he hoped, that their presence would presage anything menacing or untoward.
+No one would imagine, so it was thought, he hoped, that their presence would presage anything menacing or untoward.
 No one would imagine that they carried Rhizikh’s solution which was about to be precipitated upon their lives and the lives of their loved ones with incredible ferocity.
 The ruse conceived, the cover story, was that the antique airships were simply instruments of advertising.
 And that they’d provide a spectacle in the skies above cities everywhere in the quadrant and elsewhere.

 And it’d worked.
 Their city hosts hadn’t suspected their true purpose.
 Had licensed him and his dirigibles.
 And, why should they suspect anything?
 He was well-known in all those cities by the authorities.
 They didn’t question him when he’d approached them with his marketing idea, his intentions.
 No city authority had.

 He decided then to go down and inspect the nearest work site, and headed back along the parapet.
 The nearest workplace was about a hundred metres from him, and would take about fifteen minutes to walk it.
-As he walked back along the parapet, the security officer come to attention, and quickly speak into his communicator.
+As he walked back along the parapet, the security officer come to attention, and quickly spoke into his communicator.
 He’d let security know that the boss was on the move.

 The officer nodded and called him ‘sir’.